JaneliaSciComp/SongExplorer/README.md

 The congruence between multiple human annotators can be quantified using the same procedure.
 Simply create "annotated-<name>.csv" files for each one.
-The plots created by `Congruence` will include lines for the number of sounds labeled by all annotators (including DeepSong), only each annotator, and not by a given annotator.
+The plots created by `Congruence` will include lines for the number of sounds labeled by all annotators (including SongExplorer), only each annotator, and not by a given annotator.

 Much as one can examine the mistakes of a particular model with respect to